Peter Dudley, PCC

-Life has thrown me a lot of challenges (the kind of challenges we don’t post on Facebook), and if there’s one true thing I’ve learned, it’s that a new life lesson is always just around the corner.
-I’ve gotten really good at pulling these lessons from life, and I’ve gotten especially good at helping other people pull lessons from their own lives.
+Life has thrown me a lot of challenges (the kind we don’t post on Facebook), and if there’s one true thing I’ve learned, it’s that a new life lesson is always just around the corner.

-Between that first job and my decision to go into coaching, I was laid off three times, left three jobs to try something new, built a national reputation in corporate responsibility and employee engagement, got married and divorced, raised two kids through college, published four novels, traveled extensively both inside and outside the US, managed dozens of people, raised millions of dollars for charity, volunteered as soccer coach and scout leader and crossing guard, parented a transgender teen through a suicidal period, and a lot more.
+Between that first job and my pivot to professional coaching in 2022, I was laid off three times, left three jobs voluntarily, built a national reputation in corporate responsibility and employee engagement, got married and divorced, raised two kids through college, published four novels, traveled extensively both inside and outside the US, managed dozens of people, raised a half billion dollars for charity, volunteered as soccer coach and scout leader and crossing guard, parented a transgender teen through a suicidal period, and a lot more.
 I’ve lost people close to me to ALS, cancer, and suicide.
 I’ve mentored amazingly talented people and been treated to some impactful training.
-I’ve been quoted or published in lots of places including US News and World Report, Reader’s Digest Online, Money Magazine, PR Daily, Ethical Corporation, Authority Magazine, and even The New Yorker (2nd place in the cartoon caption contest).
+I’ve been quoted or published in lots of places including US News and World Report, Reader’s Digest Online, Money Magazine, PR Daily, Ethical Corporation, Authority Magazine, and even The New Yorker (2nd place in the cartoon caption contest… twice).

 My career and my life have not always followed a straight line.
 They’ve not always gone according to the script in my head.
 Being flexible, resilient, positive, and opportunistic have all served me well at times.
 At other times, I should have been more conservative, skeptical, or cautious.
 Most of the time I figured it out on my own through journaling, introspection, and other tools I learned along the way.